nking/retrieval/README.md

 # retrieval
-Retrieval class to use encoders from the saved_model built in the recommenders_systems project at https://github.com/nking/recommender_systems.git
+project to retrieve and rank recommendations, built upon models and data written from the project: https://github.com/nking/recommender_systems.git

+instructions:
-set up a virtual environment
+  set up a virtual environment using conda or virtualenv with a python version that is >= 3.10.0

+  activate the virtual environment

+  to install the dependencies, the easiest way is to install this project:
     pip install --editable .
+  else you can find the required libraries in pyproject.toml or setup.py

+  the unit tests show how to run the code.

+Local testing:

+  pycharm:

+    using right click menu, mark the source tree directory: src/main/python

+    using right click menu, mark the test tree directory: src/test/python/movie_lens_retrieval

+    then pycharm tests will correctly resolve paths.

+  bash or other shell environment:

+    python and pytest can be used from the project's base directory